Published June 2019

 The following pie chart shows world consumption of nitrobenzene:

-China is the largest market for nitrobenzene and represents 36% of global consumption in 2017.
-China is the driving force in Northeast Asia, accounting for over three-fourths of the region’s nitrobenzene demand.
+China is the largest player in the nitrobenzene market, accounting for 40% of global consumption in 2018, and is the dominant force in Northeast Asia, accounting for over three-fourths of the region’s demand for nitrobenzene.

 Western Europe is the second-largest market for nitrobenzene and represented one-fourth of global nitrobenzene demand as of 2018.
 Demand for nitrobenzene in Western Europe is forecast to grow at an average annual rate of about 3% over the next five years.

 The United States is the third-largest nitrobenzene market.
 Demand for nitrobenzene in the United States is forecast to grow at a healthy annual rate of almost 6% during 2018–23, reflecting growth in nitrobenzene demand for the production of aniline for the manufacture of MDI.
 US housing starts and construction/remodeling activity both drive demand for MDI.

 The Indian Subcontinent and Central Europe are expected to see the largest increases in demand for nitrobenzene, with average annual growth rates of almost 24% and 12.5%, respectively, during the forecast period to 2023.